realsanjeev/Graph-Neural-Network/notebooks/README.md

 - **torch-sparse**: Optimized for handling sparse matrices in PyTorch, crucial for GNNs where adjacency matrices are often sparse.
 - **torch-cluster**: Includes clustering algorithms optimized for PyTorch, useful for tasks like node clustering or neighborhood sampling in graph processing.
 - **torch-spline-conv**: Implements spline-based convolutional layers for graph data, enhancing GNNs by applying convolutional operations with spline functions to capture complex node relationships.
+- **DeepChem**: DeepChem is a machine learning library specialized in scientific applications, particularly in the field of chemistry.

 **References**
 - [pytorch-geometric installation -- python documentation](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)